thenoviceoof/pandsievr/README.md

 --------------------------------------------------------------------------------
  - Make a queue + service that can handle interruptions in the middle of uploads, and queue up uploads in the middle of a subway ride.
- - Make a nifty logo
  - Remove the superfluous EvernoteLogin activity, and just open up an authentication thing if you're not logged in
+ - Add geolocation to the notes

 NOTES